Sonic2kDBS/long_term_memory/README.md

 conda env list
 ```

 5. Within the `env` conda environment, run the following commands to install dependencies and run tests.
 These Tests dowload the all-mpnet-base-v2 model, which takes up to one minute.
 Stay patiened until the test starts.
-You will get no hint util the dowload is finished.
+You will get no hint until the dowload is finished.
 ```bash
 pip install -r user_data/extensions/long_term_memory/requirements.txt
 ```